iceman198/lircremote/README.md

 ## Troubleshooting
 In all of this, the key thing is to make sure your remote file that gets created during the 'irrecord' process looks something like one of the files in the 'remote' folder here.
 If there aren't many lines of numbers, then something didn't go right and you should delete it and try again.

 The issue I ran into was the initial install of LIRC.
 Something must not have installed right when I first ran the `$sudo apt-get install lirc` because I couldnt' get the record to run at all...it kept crying about it couldn't use the device.
+So I ended up just removing LIRC (`$sudo apt-get remove lirc`) and then installing again (`$sudo apt-get install lirc`).

 Also note that the service name is `lircd`, NOT `lirc` like in the tutorial mentioned.